department-of-veterans-affairs/vagov-content/pages/sign-in-faq.md

                             <a href="/facilities/">Find the phone number for your nearest VA health care facility</a>.</li>
                           <li><strong>A government-issued photo ID.</strong> This can be either your Veteran Health Identification Card or a valid driver’s license.</li>
                         </ul>
                         <p>A VA staff member will verify your identity.
-Then they’ll record your information in the <strong>My HealtheVet</strong> system and confirm that you’re eligible for a premium account.
+Then they’ll record your information in the <strong>My HealtheVet</strong> system and confirm that you’re eligible for a Premium account.
 A copy of your VA Form 10-5345a-MHV will be added to your VA medical record, and your original paper copy will be shredded to protect your privacy.</p>
                         <p><strong>Note:</strong> When you open or download a PDF file, you create a temporary file on your computer.
 Other people may be able to see this file—and any personal health information you fill in—especially if you’re using a public or shared computer.</p>
                       </div>
                     </div>